Skip to main content

 Num Banh Chok (Khmer Noodles)

-Often called 'Khmer noodles,' this traditional breakfast consists of fresh, thin rice noodles topped with fish-based green curry made from lemongrass, finger root ginger, and aromatic herbs.
-It's the perfect way to start your day like a local.
-This dish is a regional favorite and widely available across Cambodia, especially in areas like Siem Reap.
-Served with raw vegetables and herbs for wrapping.
+Often called 'Khmer noodles,' this breakfast plate is thin fresh rice noodles under a fish-based green curry made with lemongrass, finger root ginger, and herbs.
+It's what locals eat in the morning, found all over the country and especially around Siem Reap.
+It comes with raw vegetables and herbs for wrapping.

 Lok Lak (Beef Lok Lak)